blackjax-devs/blackjax/examples/HierarchicalBNN.md

 # Hierarchical Bayesian Neural Networks

 Code is based on  [This blog post](https://twiecki.io/blog/2018/08/13/hierarchical_bayesian_neural_network/) by [Thomas Wiecki](https://twitter.com/twiecki).
 [Original PyMC3 Notebook](https://github.com/twiecki/WhileMyMCMCGentlySamples/blob/master/content/downloads/notebooks/bayesian_neural_network_hierarchical.ipynb).
-Converted to Blackjax by Aleyna Kara (@karalleyna) and Kevin Murphy (@murphyk).
+Converted to BlackJAX by Aleyna Kara (@karalleyna) and Kevin Murphy (@murphyk).
 (For a Numpyro version, see [here](https://github.com/probml/probml-notebooks/blob/main/notebooks/bnn_hierarchical_numpyro.ipynb).)

 We create T=18 different versions of the "two moons" dataset, each rotated by a different amount.
 These correspond to T different nonlinear binary classification "tasks" that we have to solve.
 We only get a few labeled samples from each each task, so solving them separately (with T independent MLPs, or multi layer perceptrons) will result in poor performance.
 If we pool all the data, and fit a single MLP, we also get poor performance, because we are mixing together different decision boundaries.
 But if we use a hierarchical Bayesian model, with one MLP per task, and one learned prior MLP,  we will get better results, as we will see.